pumpkin-py/pumpkin-py/docs/development/translations.rst

 	from core import i18n

-	_ = i18n.Translator("repo/module").translate
+	_ = i18n.Translator("modules/repo").translate
-	# Set the "repo/module" to match the name of your repository and module
+	# Set the "repo" to match the name of your repository and module

 	...